Pittsburgh and Lake Erie Railroad: Pittsburgh Terminal and P&LE passenger trains

 The P&LE's Pittsburgh passenger train station (interior seen in the lower right photo) sat adjacent the south bank of the Monongahela River at the foot of the Smithfield Street Bridge.
 The Pittsburgh Terminal was the railroad's headquarters, passenger train shed, and freight warehouse complex.
 In the upper photo, the terminal sits along the Monongahela river.
 The roof of the freight house is to the right of the terminal train shed.
 The former P&LE headquarters building at the bottom of the Monongahela Incline has been converted into a present-day shopping center, Station Square.
 The passenger station has been placed on a list of historic edifices, modernized and converted to a restaurant.

 During 1910 - 1930, the P & LE operated 50 passenger daily trains on its 65-mile Pittsburgh - Youngstown portion of its system.
 Ticketing agreements with the Erie RR and the P & LE's parent New York Central, passengers boarding in Pittsburgh could ride coaches or sleepers west to Toledo, Detroit, Chicago, and St. Louis, and north to Cleveland, Buffalo, Toronto, Albany and Boston.
+In addition, the P&LE operated many daily passenger trains between Pittsburgh and Connellsville.

 The Baltimore & Ohio RR obtained trackage rights in 1934 on the P&LE, and Chicago-New York trains such as the Capitol Limited (Chicago-Washington), Columbian (Chicago-Washington) and Ambassador (Detroit-Baltimore) operated over the P & LE between New Castle Junction and McKeesport.
 These trains stopped at the Terminal located in Pittsburgh's South Side.
-The trackage charing arrangement continued until Amtrak assumed responsibility for the nation's passenger rail service in 1971.
+The trackage sharing arrangement continued until Amtrak assumed responsibility for the nation's passenger rail service in 1971.

 P&LE operated commuter trains into Pittsburgh.
 In 1964, it ran one round-trip between Youngstown and Pittsburgh as well as one additional southbound and two additional northbound trains on the section between Beaver Falls and Pittsburgh.
 Latest by 1968, only the section between College Hill, Beaver Falls, Aliquippa and P&LE's Pittsburgh Terminal was served by one single roundtrip commuter train per day.
 In 1978, P&LE tried to drop that last commuter train, which was met by fierce objections.
 With state support, P&LE continued to operate the commuter run but eventually ended the service on July 12, 1985, after passenger counts had dropped significantly.

 The PATrain commuter operation continued to use some P&LE-trackage until 1989.